-Our chiropractic doctors in San Diego put this page together to inform you on different types of shoulder pain, symptoms associated with the injury and how to treat your diagnosis.
+Our chiropractic doctors in San Diego put this page together to inform you on different types of shoulder pain, symptoms associated with the injury and how to treat your condition.

 If you're currently experiencing shoulder pain, the discomfort could be due to a myriad of factors, such as an impingement, rotator cuff tear, soft tissue injury, etc.

 You only get one body, meaning you should take care of it, enjoy it and get the most you possibly can from it.
 How can you enjoy life if you're in constant agony?
 You can't.
 Therefore, it's important to understand your shoulder condition, and learn how to treat it.

 How Shoulder Pain Occurs

 When shoulder pain or discomfort forms, it can arise from the shoulder joint itself or a muscle, ligament, joint or tendon or the soft tissue surrounding the shoulder could be the underlying issue.
 Repetitive overhead activities (i.e. sports) can worsen the pain.

 Shoulder pain and conditions often stem from arthritis, torn cartilages, torn rotator cuff, pinched nerve, soft tissue injuries, or fracture.
 Further, shoulder pain generally affects your range of motion, and can lead to more pain if left untreated.

 If you've ever experienced shoulder pain, then you know that the level of discomfort can range in severity, from mild to extreme.
 Common types of shoulder pain often include the following: